NoahMLoomis/php-sucks-facts/README.md

 ### Description:

-This blazingly fast app will give you reasons why php sucks! 🔥🔥🔥.
+This blazingly fast app will give you reasons why php sucks! 🔥🔥🔥

+Deployed with Vercel CLI 🔥 https://php-sucks.vercel.app/

 ### Documentation:
 There is none